AntJanus/programmers-proverbs/README.md

 ***

-####"Refactor or rewrite, there is no patching unmaintainable legacy code
+####Refactor or rewrite, there is no patching unmaintainable legacy code